Want to apply to our wholesale marketplace? Click here.

 2) Are Other People Interested In What You’re Doing?

-We are certainly not expecting all our makers to be social media influencers with tens of thousands of followers, but on the other hand, we do expect a reasonable presence for a successful brand.
+We are certainly not expecting all our makers to be social media influencers with tens of thousands of followers, but on the other hand, we do expect brands to have social accounts that are posted to regularly.
 Abound isn’t the place for brand new makers to cut their teeth, we’re looking for people who have been around for a few years and established themselves in some way.

 It’s possible that you’re doing everything right, and that the reason we didn’t take you is because your brand would be too competitive with other makers already on our platform.
 Like mentioned earlier, we really are a curated marketplace.
 We don’t want our site to be overcrowded with a ton of brands all making similar items.
 We don’t want retailers to be overwhelmed and our brands to have no way to stand out.